-If after an investigation, the Honor Council president determines there is sufficient evidence to warrant a hearing, then a hearing will be scheduled.
-All students alleged to have engaged in the instance of misconduct being considered at the hearing will participate as accused students.
-The investigator will arrange any details necessary for conducting the hearing and will inform the accused student(s) of the date, time, and location of the hearing.

-Attendance at the Hearing by the Accused Student(s)

-All students, including the accused student(s), are required to cooperate with investigations and hearings conducted by the Honor Council.
-In the event an accused student refuses to participate in, or cooperate with, an Honor Council investigation or hearing, the hearing may take place without the participation of the accused student.
-Reasonable efforts will be made to inform the accused student(s) of the time and place of the hearing and the findings of the proceeding.
-In addition, the accused student(s) may inform the Council that he/she/they will not attend the hearing and submit a written statement regarding the charges.
-Students pleading guilty may request a small panel hearing.
-They may also request for their hearing to be held without their participation.
-These requests will be reviewed by the Honor Council president to determine if the request meets the requirements for a small panel hearing and, if so, whether a hearing can be granted without their participation (in absentia).
-Unless an in absentia hearing has been granted, the Honor Council in all other hearings, whether small or full panel, may consider a student's lack of participation or cooperation in assessing a student's truthfulness.
+- 1. If after an investigation, the Honor Council president determines there is sufficient evidence to warrant a hearing, then a hearing will be scheduled. - 2.
+A finding of sufficient evidence is not a finding of wrongdoing; rather, it is a determination whether: - a.
+Enough information exists as to the identity, location, and manner of the incident to proceed; and - b.
+The nature of the violation alleged is generally resolved by the Honor Council and not some other means. - 3.
+The Honor Council president's determination for referral is final and not subject to appeal. - 4.
+All students alleged to have engaged in the instance of misconduct being considered at the hearing will have the opportunity to participate in their hearing by providing testimony. - 5.
+The investigator will arrange any details necessary for conducting the hearing and will inform the accused student(s) of the date, time, and location of the hearing. - 6.
+All students, including the accused student(s), are required to participate in full and small panel hearings conducted by the Honor Council.
+In the event an accused student refuses to participate in, or cooperate with, an Honor Council hearing, the hearing may take place without the participation of the accused student.
+The Honor Council may choose to consider a written statement in the absence of participation.
+Unless an in absentia hearing has been granted for a small panel hearing, the Honor Council in all other hearings, whether small or full panel, may consider a student's lack of participation or cooperation in assessing a student's truthfulness.